 After a few months of keeping all my squees on the inside, I can finally share the news!
-THE GLASS FORTRESS, my pre-colonial Filipino inspired fantasy novel, will be available from Entangled Teen in 2023.
+My pre-colonial Filipino inspired fantasy novel, will be available from Entangled Teen in 2023.
 I’m also thrilled to announce that I’m now represented by Léonicka Valcius!

 I can’t wait to share more about this project with you.
 In the meantime, check out my Books page, where I’ve added a few more details.